Actindo-AG/Documentation/Tasks/Integration/04_ManageEmailSettings.md

     ![General settings example](../../Assets/Screenshots/Tasks/Settings/EmailSettings/EmailSettingsGeneralExample.png "[General settings example]")

 3. If necessary, click the *Email sending per event* menu entry to configure further settings, see [Configure the email sending per event](#configure-the-email-sending-per-event).
-Otherwise, go to step 4.
+Otherwise, continue with step 4.

 4. Click the [SAVE] button.
     A confirmation message is displayed.
 The email general settings have been saved.